ilneill/easiTM1651/README.md

 For the reversed TM1651 example above __tmDigitMap__, the logical to physical mapping array that would correctly translate the display, is {3, 2, 1, 0}.

 As a consequence of the logical addressing not necessarily incrementing left to right with the physical digits, I had to introduce support for the TM1651 fixed address mode.
 This allows the address of each digit to be specified before it is written.
 Contrast this with automatic address mode where the address is only specified at the beginning and incremented automatically by the TM1651 after each digit write.

+### API Defaults (AKA My Assumptions)
+As I only have a Gotek LEDC68 TM1651 based module, I have made assumptions with only it in mind.

+Specifically:
+* TM1651 auto-addressing mode is enabled.
+* The logical to physical mapping array is {0, 1, 2, 3}.

 ## TM1651 Chip Pinout